WeIgniteTech/the-weignitetech-program/10-fundamentals-of-programming/30-javascript/README.md

-# [Topic name]
+# JavaScript
-> Short introduction describing this topic.
-Give the reasons why it is relevant for the student(context).
-Describe how this course fits the parent module (aka. _milestone_) and the program.
+> Intro to JavaScript [...]

 ## Learning goals
-> Describe what will the student practically learn form this topic.
-What we can expect.
+> At the end of this module you will be more familiar with the concept of programming and the JavaScript programming language.

 Learning goals for this topic (example):
-* Becoming familiar with the concept of ...
-* Being able to create a ...
+* Turing completeness and programming languages
+* Reading vs writing code
+* The steps in programming

 ## Lectures / prerequisites to this topic
 > This section contains lectures or concepts that should have been read/seen before starting this topic.
 It can be online-courses, blog posts or references to previous topics.